Qu1nXy/Challenge-week-one/README.md

                                                   What problems have been solved?

-One of the link from the existing code didn't open ,the code was too large and there was no logic ,in principle it doesn not exist now ,
+One of the link from the existing code didn't open ,the code was too large and there was no logic ,in principle it doesn't exist now ,
                                        but i am pleased that there are fewer components.

                                                  How to open this repo on your local device?